zacksmash/fortify-ui/README.md

 Fortify::viewPrefix('auth.');
 ```

-Now, you should have all of the registered routes and views required by *Laravel Fortify*, including basic layout and home views, as well as optional password confirmation and email verification views.
+Now, you should have all of the registered views required by *Laravel Fortify*, including basic layout and home views, as well as optional password confirmation, email verification and two-factor authentication views.

 <a name="features"></a>
 ## Features